Matthew A. Clarke

 January 2018 – October 2018 Cambridge, UK

-Thanks to generous funding from the Glover Fund, I was able to build upon my work on the evolution of cancer, expanding it to understand how the behaviour of blood cancers is determined by the order in which they acquire mutations, even when their final mutational profile is identical as part of a collaboration with the Hall and Kent labs.
+Thanks to generous funding from the Glover Fund, I was able to build upon my work on the evolution of cancer, expanding it to understand how the behaviour of blood cancers is determined by the order in which they acquire mutations, even when their final mutational profile is identical as part of a collaboration of the Jasmin Fisher lab with the Hall and Kent labs.

 Responsibilities included: